6 Types of Nonprofit Web Design and When to Use Them

 A well-developed color scheme can:

-- Strengthen your branding.
+• Strengthen your branding.
 Choose colors that are consistent with your nonprofit’s branding.
 Then, when people access your website through search engine results pages, web ads, or marketing emails, they can immediately recognize your organization’s branding in the web design.
-To boost brand recognition even more, be sure to include your nonprofit’s logo in a prominent place.
+To boost brand recognition even more, include your nonprofit’s logo in a prominent place.

-- Reinforce your mission.
-People often have subconscious associations between colors and their meanings — and nonprofit causes are no exception.
+• Reinforce your mission.
+People often have subconscious assumptions about colors’ meanings.
 For example, when you spot a nonprofit organization with a lot of green in its web and logo design, you probably assume its cause has something to do with nature or the environment.
-Choosing a color people might already align with your cause is a great way to signal your mission visually.
+Choosing a color that people might already associate with your cause is a great way to signal your mission visually.

 As you choose your color scheme, take care not to get carried away.
 Using too many colors on your website or in your organization’s branding can muddy your brand identity and make it difficult for supporters to recognize your organization.